 Jeanne Branch Johnston, a survivor of the 1946 tsunami, saw the need for a tsunami museum in Hilo.
 As Jeanne probed the idea of starting one, she found the community to be very responsive, and a steering committee was formed that year.

 The Pacific Tsunami Museum (PTM) was co-founded by Dr. Walter Dudley and Jeanne Branch Johnston.

 In 1994, a small museum was opened and later moved into the current PTM building.
 Originally called the “Hilo Tsunami Museum”, the name was changed to the “Pacific Tsunami Museum”.

-On May 22, 1997, First Hawaiian Bank donated its Kamehameha Branch building in downtown Hilo as a permanent site for the PTM.
-Bank Chairman and Chief Executive Officer Walter A. Dods, Jr. made the donation announcement on the front steps of the historic bank building.
+On May 22, 1997, the 37th anniversary of the 1960 tsunami, First Hawaiian Bank donated its Kamehameha Branch building in downtown Hilo as a permanent site for the Pacific Tsunami Museum.
 It was on the 37th anniversary of the day when warning sirens sounded for the May 23, 1960 tsunami that devastated Hilo.

 PTM took possession of the building in December 1997, opening its doors to the public in June 1998.